Unifying Causal Representation Learning with the Invariance Principle: Problem Setting

-We now define our data generating process using the previously introduced mathematical framework ~\pcref{subsec:premilinaries}.
-Unlike prior works in causal representation learning, which typically categorize their settings using established causal language (such as 'counterfactual,' 'interventional,' or 'observational'), our approach introduces a more general invariance principle that aims to unify diverse problem settings.
-In the following, we introduce the following concepts as mathematical tools to describe our data generating process.
+\looseness=-1 This section defines our problem setting using standard CRL concepts and assumptions (Formal definitions are deferred to~\cref{app:premilinaries}).
+While prior works in CRL typically categorize their settings using established causal language (such as ``counterfactual," ``interventional," or ``observational"), our approach introduces a more general invariance principle that aims to unify diverse problem settings.
+We introduce the following concepts as mathematical tools to describe our data generating process.